LinuxSuRen/api-testing/docs/README.md

     ghcr.io/linuxsuren/api-testing:master atest-store-s3
 ```

-See also the expected configuration below:
+Have a look at the expected configuration below:

 ```yaml
 - name: s3